Ro Review

 What is the Ro Body Program?

-The Ro Body Program is a structured weight loss program that includes GLP-1 medication, metabolic lab testing, provider consultations, and ongoing support.
+The Ro Body Program is Ro's structured weight loss program that includes GLP-1 medication, metabolic lab testing, video or async provider consultations, and ongoing support throughout your treatment.
+It is one of the more comprehensive programs in the telehealth GLP-1 space.

 Does Ro accept insurance?

-Ro accepts select insurance plans for brand-name medications.
+Ro accepts select insurance plans for brand-name medications like Wegovy and Zepbound.
 Compounded medications are typically out-of-pocket.
+Insurance eligibility is checked during the intake process.

 Ready to Get Started with Ro?